-When you need information about the status (e.g. current time of use, setting parameters), storage location or other data for a process tool, an RFID tag glued into the tool will provide it.
-An RFID read/write head reads the data from the tag and passes it along to the processor unit.
+When information is needed about the status (e.g. current time of use, setting parameters), storage location or other data for a process tool, the use of an RFID tag glued into the tool will provide it.
+An RFID read/write head reads the data from the tag and passes it along tot he processor unit.

 RFID tags are also attached to injection molds and punch tools.
 These data carriers provide information about the setting parameters as well as data for the use, maintenance and association with the machine in which the tools are used.
 An RFID reader/writer can read out the data and pass it along to the machine controller.
 This makes condition monitoring and predictive maintenance possible.